simplymichael/nginx-mysql-php/README.md

 - Docker
 - Docker compose
 - Copy `.env.example` to `.env` and edit the `.env` file.
+- Create an *app/* directory
-- Place your application files with a *public/* directory inside the *app/* directory.
+  and place your application files with a *public/* directory inside the *app/* directory.
-  Your web app will be served from the app/public/ directory.
+  Your web app will be served from the *app/public/* directory.

 ## Running
 - **First run:** Run `docker-compose up -d --build`.